-You will be invited to participate in the Family Resource Program online survey on an annual basis.
-Additionally, a meeting between you and your child's educator will be scheduled to give you the opportunity to learn more about your child's care and provide us with input.
+You will be invited to participate in the Family Resource Program online survey annually.
+Additionally, a meeting between you and your child's educator will be scheduled to allow you to learn more about your child's care and provide us with input.